Tigranes the Great: Imperial ideology

-Tigranes is a typical example of the mixed culture of his period.
+Tigranes is a typical example of the mixed culture of his period blending Iranian and Hellenistic influences.
+Like the majority Armenia's inhabitants, Tigranes was a follower of Zoroastrianism.
 The ceremonial of his court was of Achaemenid origin, and also incorporated Parthian aspects.
 He had Greek rhetoricians and philosophers in his court, possibly as a result of the influence of his queen, Cleopatra.
 Greek was also possibly spoken in the court.
 Following the example of the Parthians, Tigranes adopted the title of Philhellene ("friend of the Greeks").
 The layout of his capital Tigranocerta was a blend of Greek and Iranian architecture.
+Nina Garsoïan argued that his Greek-speaking court, the Hellenistic capital of Tigranocerta, and handsome coinage marked the "high-water mark of Hellenic influence in Armenia."